Frequently Asked Questions

 In psychotherapy, I draw upon several empirically validated treatments, including Acceptance and Commitment Therapy, Motivational Interviewing, Dialectical Behavior Therapy, EMDR, Exposure Therapy, Hypnotherapy and CBT.
 For health coaching and lifestyle interventions, I use the Mayo Clinic Wellness Model.

 Because your physical and psychological health are intricately connected, it’s important that your treatment plan integrates input from all your providers.
-With your consent, I work to collaborate regularly with other members of your treatment team and encourage you to be a key part of this process.
+With your consent, I work to communicate regularly with other members of your treatment team and encourage you to be a key part of this process.
 This may be phone calls, sharing records and results, or in-person meetings.

 Because of the care and intentionality behind the intake process, getting in to be seen usually takes several weeks.
 If you are in need of immediate mental health care, I recommend considering one of these UNI crisis options, accessing the SafeUT app, or if out of state call 1-800-273-8255 .
 I can also provide several referral options of for you to explore.